8 Ways to Improve Your Mobile App Marketing Results

 With a variety of tools like EasyVSL making it easy (and inexpensive) to produce app promo videos, there’s no reason not to have one.

-And there you have it: 8 easy ways to improve your mobile app marketing, driving more sales and in-app purchases your way.
+And there you have it: 8 easy app marketing tips to improve your marketing, driving more sales and in-app purchases your way.

 We hope you enjoyed reading this content as much as I enjoyed writing it!